 - How do I manage time better?

-- How can I paraphrase to make my answers grammatically correct answer?
+- How can I paraphrase to make my answers grammatically correct?

 Understand that the idea of a reading comprehension test is to understand the depth of your vocabulary, your ability to grasp concepts and paraphrase.
 If you work around the test while keeping this in mind, it will lead to a 2-band jump for sure.